 Starting Bell Peppers From Seed

-Since the bell pepper plant is such a warm-weather plant, starting it indoors is almost a prerequisite for it to do well in the growing zones that are located throughout the United States.
-Plan to work backward eight to 10 weeks from the last frost date in the region and grow from seed in a planting tray.
-Plant at a depth of about 1/4 inch and be sure to use rich soil that drains well.
+Since the bell pepper is such a warm-weather plant, starting it indoors is almost a prerequisite for it to do well in the colder growing zones that are located throughout the United States.
+Plan to work backward eight to 10 weeks from the last frost date in your region and grow from seed in a planting tray.
+Sow at a depth of about 1/4 inch and be sure to use rich soil that drains well.
 Bell peppers like a pH somewhere between 5 and 6 or just a bit higher to grow best.

 In order for seeds to germinate, they'll need to have temperatures of at least 70 degrees, so a heating pad may be used if needed to get the soil warm enough.
 Make sure the plants have at least six hours of light or more while growing.
 Move plants to individual pots as they grow.
 When they are ready to transplant into the garden, be sure to take the time to harden off the plants gradually to get them prepared for the move outside.